You may wish to see an introductory page to this section first.

 contain any thing deserving of particular notice.
 Nugent

 In 1916 the nearby former College of the Jesuits housed a small archaeological museum, some exhibits of which can be seen in the introductory page.
 They were eventually moved to a new museum which was inaugurated in June 2018.

 (left) Homme aux Quatre Jambes (made up of pieces of ancient statues) near the Amphitheatre; (centre) XVIIIth century Hercules in Hotel de Regis; (right) Maison des Atlantes (XVIIth century)

 The history of the antiquities of Nismes takes notice of a grotesque statue, representing two female bodies and legs, united under the head of an old man; but, as it does not inform us where it is kept, I did not see it.
-Smollet
+Smollett

 Plan of this section:

 Pont-du-Gard and Uzès